-Trump, first lady to tour hurricane-ravaged Florida Panhandle
+Trump, first lady arrive in hurricane-ravaged Florida Panhandle

-PANAMA CITY, Fla.
-(Reuters) - U.S. President Donald Trump and first lady Melania Trump headed to Florida’s storm-ravaged Panhandle and Georgia on Monday to see the destruction caused by deadly Hurricane Michael.
+EGLIN AIR FORCE BASE, Fla.
+(Reuters) - U.S. President Donald Trump and first lady Melania Trump traveled to Florida’s storm-ravaged Panhandle on Monday to see the destruction caused by deadly Hurricane Michael.

-The president and first lady were to arrive at Eglin Air Force Base in the Panhandle, Florida’s northwestern region, and were scheduled to return to the White House on Monday evening, the White House said.
+The president and first lady arrived at Eglin Air Force Base in the Panhandle, Florida’s northwestern region, and were to check out part of Georgia that also was hit by Michael before returning to the White House on Monday evening, the White House said.
 Trump last month visited North and South Carolina after they were hit by Hurricane Florence.

 Trump was expected to hold a briefing with Florida Governor Rick Scott, a fellow Republican, at the base located about 100 miles (160 km) west of where Hurricane Michael came ashore on Wednesday as one of the most powerful storms on record to make landfall in the continental United States.

 Insured losses for wind and storm surge from Hurricane Michael will run between an estimated $6 billion and $10 billion, risk modeler AIR Worldwide said.
-Those figures do not include losses paid out by the National Flood Insurance Program, AIR Worldwide said.
+Those figures do not include losses paid out by the National Flood Insurance Program or uninsured property, AIR Worldwide said.

 Michael hit the Florida Panhandle with 155 mph (250 kph) winds as a Category 4 hurricane on the five-step Saffir-Simpson scale.